Lambeth Palace: History

 The Great Hall, St Mary-at-Lambeth, and the Tudor gatehouse (from inside), with the river on the right.

 While the original residence of the archbishop of Canterbury was in his episcopal see, Canterbury, Kent, a site originally called the Manor of Lambeth or Lambeth House was acquired by the diocese around AD 1200 (though Archbishop Anselm had a house there a century earlier) and has since served as the archbishop's London residence.
 The site was chosen for its convenient proximity to the royal palace and government seat of Westminster, just across the Thames.
 The site is bounded by Lambeth Palace Road to the west and Lambeth Road to the south, but it is excluded from the parish of North Lambeth which encompasses all other surrounding land.
-The garden park is listed and resembles Archbishop's Park, a neighbouring public park; however, it was a larger area with a notable orchard until the early 19th century.
+The garden is listed and neighbours Archbishop's Park, formerly an orchard and part of the palace grounds until the early 19th century.
 The former church in front of its entrance has been converted to the Garden Museum.
 The south bank of the Thames along this reach, not part of historic London, developed slowly because the land was low and sodden: it was called Lambeth Marsh, as far downriver as the present Blackfriars Road.
 The origins of the name of Lambeth come from its first record in 1062 as Lambehitha, meaning 'landing place for lambs' ('hitha' or 'hithe' referring to a landing on the river): archbishops came and went by water, as did John Wycliffe, who was tried here for heresy in 1378.
 In the Peasants' Revolt of 1381, the palace was attacked.
 Cardinal Pole lay in state in the palace for 40 days after he died there in 1558.

 The palace was again attacked in May 1640 during a period of popular discontent with the Arminianist theology of the Archbishop, William Laud, in the hope of capturing him.
 The palace was ransacked and partially demolished by the Parliamentarians in the English Civil War of the 1640s, necessitating major reconstruction, especially of the great hall, in 1660–1663.

 New construction was added to the building in 1829–1834 by Edward Blore (1787–1879), who rebuilt much of Buckingham Palace later, in neo-Gothic style and it fronts a spacious quadrangle.
 Blore's large extensions to house the archbishop meant that the original buildings could be converted to the archdiocese's library, record office and secretariat.
 The palace was damaged in the Blitz of 1941.
 The buildings form the home of the archbishop, who is regarded as the first among equals in the Anglican Communion, and is ex officio a member of the House of Lords.